 With that goal, Arianne collaborated with the California African American Museum to curate a temporary exhibit of The Liberator, the newspaper Jefferson founded and edited between 1900 and 1914.
 JL Edmonds project also entered into agreement with the Los Angeles Public Library to digitize all available editions of the publication in which he chronicled the development of our city’s Black population at the turn of the Twentieth Century.

 Arianne said Jefferson was born in a generation that saw major changes in our country, and he benefited from those changes.
 He wanted to make sure that this country kept its word.
 He also loved his adopted city, Los Angeles, and wanted the community here to feel like anything could be accomplished.
 Clearly that desire to inspire the best in others was inherited by his great, great granddaughter, now a proud fifth generation Angeleno and an #LAUpstander in her own right.

 Teachers: Arianne will be speaking with Facing History educators again at our June seminar on Teaching To Kill a Mockingbird.

 Explore Jefferson’s history!

 - Chronicling Black Los Angeles, 1900–1914 will be on display at the California African American Museum March 20 - September 8, 2019

-- The full catalog of The Liberator is being digitized and added to TESSA: Digital collections of Los Angeles Public Library.
+- The full catalog of The Liberator has being digitized and is available through the Los Angeles Public Library.

 - A classroom lesson using The Liberator to explore the idea of representation in media has been developed by The JL Edmonds Project and LAPL with contributions from Facing History and Ourselves.
-As soon as it is available, this will be updated with the URL.
-Check back soon!
+It is available on CAAM's web page for the exhibition.